sergiocollado/potpourri/Notes_on_linux.md

 - **cp** command: It copies a file.
 - **mv** command: It moves a file (to another directory), also can be used to change the name of a file.

+### types of files in linux

+It is possible to check the types of files with the command **ls**.
+Also with the command **file**

+- -: regular file as text, images, or shared libraries...
+- d: directory
+- c: caracter device file
+- b: block device file
+- s: local socket file
+- p: named pipe
+- l: symbolic link

 ### Permisions

 Files have owners (the user who created the file), and also access permissions.